I hope you love this end-of-summer throw size Solitaire Quilt! It’s inspired by my love for bright colors and the winding down of summer.

-The Throw size version of the Triangular Quilt features 300 Half Square Triangles of various sizes, and you can get the pattern here.
-The quilt pattern is fat quarter friendly and also perfect for scraps!
-This throw size Triangular uses 8 fat quarters for the triangles.
+The Throw size version of the Solitaire Quilt features the 8-at-a-time Half Square Triangles method, and you can get the pattern here.
+The quilt pattern is fat quarter friendly and also works great for a Layer Cake or 10″ squares!
+This throw size Solitaire uses 8 fat quarters for the inner triangles.

-Launch day is finally here!
-You can now purchase your own copy of the Triangular quilt pattern over in my shop!
-To celebrate the release of the Triangular Quilt Pattern, all patterns will be 20% through July 27th!
+It’s quilt pattern launch day!
+You can now purchase your own copy of the Solitaire quilt pattern over in my shop!
+To celebrate the release of the Solitaire Quilt Pattern, all patterns will be 20% off through September 28th!
 No code needed!

 If you’ve never learned how to make 8 Half Square Triangles at one time you are missing out!
 This super magic skill is essential for any quilter, and is even called the Magic 8 HST method!
 This 8-at-a-time HST technique is a great shortcut for beginners, and is featured in my beginner-friendly Solitaire Quilt Pattern.

 You can learn how to make 8 Half Square Triangle Quilt Blocks at one time by reading the step-by-step instructions below, or by watching this quick video:

 Wondering which type of batting to use on a quilt?
 It can certainly be quite confusing!
 This post will walk you through a couple of the most common types of batting and help you determine which type of batting is best for you!

 Of course finding the Best Quilt Batting might change depending on what your needs are for your quilt.
 Watch this video for a brief overview of some common types of batting: